WebAhead/master-reference/curriculum-planning/planning-weeks.md

 * A proposal for the group project.
 * A broad proposal for the [week structure](https://github.com/foundersandcoders/master-reference/issues/27#issuecomment-267200575): what topics will be covered and in what slots.
 If you know specific resources you'll use then include them, otherwise just outline the scope of what you want slots in the schedule to cover.

-Aim to have evenly distributed responsibilities for each mentor to carry out post-meeting.
+Aim to have evenly distributed responsibilities for each mentor to carry out post-meeting and document them in the issue.

 ### Workflow